 Any proposed scope reductions of an approved project must be submitted to OCTA to ensure consistency with the Tier 2 Grant Program requirements.
 If the proposed scope reduction is approved by OCTA, cost savings will be proportionally shared between OCTA and the grantee.
-A reduction in ECP (Project X) funds must be applied proportionally to maintain the approved local match percentage.
-All cost savings will be returned to the Tier 2 Grant Program for reallocation for the subsequent call.
+A reduction in Project X funds must be applied proportionally to maintain the approved local match percentage.
+All cost savings will be returned to the Tier 2 Grant Program for reallocation to subsequent calls.